amrfodd/Data-Glacier-Internship/Data-Glacier-week5/.ipynb_checkpoints/README-checkpoint.md

 ## Week 5

-### Cloud and API deployment
+## Cloud and API deployment

-Task:

-1. Select any toy data (simple data) ( You are allowed to use data set of week 4)

-2. Save the model ( You are allowed to use model of week 4)

-3. Deploy the model on any open source cloud eg Heroku (Deployment should be API based as well as web app)

-4. Create pdf document (Name, Batch code, Submission date, Submitted to ) which should contain snapshot of each step of deployment)

-5. Upload the document to Github

-6. Submit the URL of the uploaded document.

-In this project, I willl apply supervised learning (classification) algorithms on spam dataset to build spam classifier.
+### In this project, I willl apply supervised learning (classification) algorithms on spam dataset to build spam classifier.

 After obtaining cleaned dataset, i cleaned the data and make tfidf tvectorization to make the data ready for the modeling.